Grudilda/42-libft/README.md

 ### Mandatory Functions

-The mandatory functions of libft are either functions from the standard C library or other useful functions.
+The mandatory functions of libft are either functions from the standard C library or other useful functions create or modify for the project.
 They are mostly useful for character, string and memory manipulation.
-These 34 mandatory functions must be done correctly to get a 100% grade.
+There are 34 mandatory functions which must work as the originals ones in libc or work as ask in the subject to get a grade 100.

 Functions to check and manipulate characters: